jndiogo/sibila/examples/extract/readme.md

 In this example we'll extract information about all persons mentioned in a text.

-Available as a [Jupyter notebook](extract.ipynb) or [Python script](extract.py).
+This example is also available in a dataclass version.

 To use a local model, make sure you have its file in the folder "../../models".
-You can use any GGUF format model - [see here how to download the OpenChat model used below](https://jndiogo.github.io/sibila/setup-local-models/#default-model-used-in-the-examples-openchat).
+You can use any GGUF format model - [see here how to download the OpenChat model used below](https://jndiogo.github.io/sibila/models/local_model/#examples).
 If you use a different one, don't forget to set its filename in the name variable below, after the text "llamacpp:".

 To use an OpenAI model, make sure you defined the env variable OPENAI_API_KEY with a valid token and uncomment the line after "# to use an OpenAI model:".

+Jupyter notebook and Python script versions are available in the example's folder.

 Start by creating the model: